EnterpriseDB/tpa/docs/src/platform-aws.md

 (You can also set `cluster_bucket: auto` to accept the default bucket name without the confirmation prompt.)

-TPAexec will never remove any S3 buckets when you deprovision the cluster.
+TPA will never remove any S3 buckets when you deprovision the cluster.
 To remove the bucket yourself, run:

     aws s3 rb s3://<bucket> --force